-Last week I went on possibly the dreamiest Christmas trip of all time.
+Last week I went on possibly the dreamiest Christmas market road trip of all time.

 It was just simply magical, true even before we were blessed with a blanket of snow.

-Last week I took my mum and surprised her with a roadtrip that took us from the UK, through 4 world famous christmas destinations in Europe.
-We experienced both the traditional markets and cuisines of Germany and France and got to spend some real quality time together.
+Last week I surprised my Mum with a road trip that took us from the UK to 5 world-famous European Christmas destinations.
+We experienced both the Christmas traditions of Germany and France and spent some quality time together.

-I never thought I could love anywhere as much as I do London at christmas but it’s pretty hard to not fall head over heels when faced with fairy lit walkways, rows and rows of alpine huts and the consistent aromas of Gluhwein filling your nose.
+I never thought I could love anywhere as much as I do London at Christmas.
+But, it’s pretty hard to not fall head over heels when faced with fairy light lit walkways, rows and rows of alpine huts and the consistent aromas of Glühwein filling your nose.